mikisvaz/rbbt/index.md

 -------------

 Rbbt stands for "Ruby Bioinformatics Tool-box".
-It is a framework for software developement in bioinformatics.
+It is a framework for software development in bioinformatics.
 It covers three aspects:

 * Developing functionalities
-* Making the as widely accessible as possible
+* Making them as widely accessible as possible
 * Integrating them with one another

 Where has Rbbt been used?